 Iosif Stalin, the Soviet dictator, had already come under pressure, at the 'Sextant' conference at Tehran in December 1943, from President Franklin D. Roosevelt and Prime Minister Winston Churchill, to assure the continued independence of Finland, and reluctantly agreed.
 However, Stalin had also decided to remove the Finnish thorn from the Soviet flank in the north.

 Thus General Leytenant Dmitri N. Gusev’s 21st Army of six infantry divisions and a breakthrough artillery corps was transported by sea across the Gulf of Finland from Oranienbaum to the area north of Leningrad, and a further nine infantry divisions and a breakthrough artillery division were added to General Leytenant Aleksei N. Krutikov’s 7th Army on the left wing of the Karelia Front.
-General Leonid A. Govorov’s Leningrad Front was concentrated on the narrow Karelian isthmus, between the Gulf of Finland and Lake Ladoga, to the north-west of Leningrad, and consisted of the newly arrived 21st Army of 10 divisions on the left and General Leytenant Aleksandr I. Cherepanov’s 23rd Army of eight divisions on the right.
-The left wing of Marshal Sovetskogo Soyuza Kirill A. Meretskov’s Karelia Front farther top the north comprised Krutikov’s 7th Army of 14 infantry divisions on the Svir river between Lake Ladoga and Lake Onega, and General Leytenant Filipp D. Gorelenko’s 32nd Army of only three divisions to the north of Lake Onega.
+General Leonid A. Govorov’s Leningrad Front was concentrated on the narrow Karelian isthmus, between the Gulf of Finland and Lake Ladoga, to the north-west of Leningrad, and comprised the newly arrived 21st Army of 10 divisions on the left and General Leytenant Aleksandr I. Cherepanov’s 23rd Army of eight divisions on the right.
+The left wing of Marshal Sovetskogo Soyuza Kirill A. Meretskov’s Karelia Front farther to the north comprised Krutikov’s 7th Army of 14 infantry divisions on the Svir river between Lake Ladoga and Lake Onega, and General Leytenant Filipp D. Gorelenko’s 32nd Army of only three divisions to the north of Lake Onega.

 The Soviet plan was to make a primary thrust through the Karelian Isthmus on the 21st Army’s sector toward Viipuri, while the 23rd Army would attempt to pin the bulk of the Finnish forces against Lake Ladoga and the small lakes to the Finnish rear.
-Govorov failed to make any provision for securing the neck of the isthmus east of Viipuri in order to cut the Finnish forces' only line of withdrawal.
+Govorov failed to make any provision for securing the neck of the isthmus to the east of Viipuri in order to cut the Finnish forces' only line of withdrawal.

 The Finnish troops defending the 30-mile (48-km) width of the Karelian isthmus were grouped under Siilasvuo’s III Armeijakunta (corps) and Kenraaliluutnantti Taavetti Laatikainen’s IV Armeijakunta, and comprised three infantry divisions and a brigade deployed forward in the line, with two more divisions and a cavalry brigade in the rear working on the defences.
-The Finnish defences consisted of two main defensive zones, the forward zone comprising a forward line with a second 'VT-Line' as a fallback position about 10 miles (16 km) to the rear, the rear zone consisting of a third 'VET-Line' across the narrow neck of the isthmus, 30 miles (48 km) back immediately to the east of Viipuri.
-A fourth incomplete defence line, on the old 1940 frontier and thus known as the 'Moscow Line', was located still farther to the rear.
+The Finnish defences consisted of two main defensive zones, the forward zone comprising a forward line with a second 'VT-linj' as a fallback position about 10 miles (16 km) to the rear, the rear zone consisting of a third 'VET-linj' across the narrow neck of the isthmus, 30 miles (48 km) back and immediately to the east of Viipuri.
+A fourth incomplete defence line, on the old 1940 frontier and thus known as the 'Moscow linj', was located still farther to the rear.
 The forward three lines were well sited and organised, although they consisted mainly of earthworks strengthened with concrete and steel emplacements.

 The Soviet high command had no illusions as to the severity of the fighting to which it was about to commit its troops.
 The Western Allies had just launched their 'Overlord' landing in Normandy and the Soviets were in the last stages of planning their great 'Bagration' offensive to clear Belorussia and sweep forward into Poland and the Baltic states, but saw that the time was ripe to drive Finland out of the war in an offensive whose secondary objectives were the diversion of German attention from the Belorussian front, the improvement of Leningrad’s security, and the reopening of the Kirov route and the White Sea Baltic Canal.

-On 9 June the Soviet air forces made heavy bombing attacks, and on the following day a huge artillery barrage presaged the launch of the offensive as the 21st Army crossed the Sestra river and penetrated 10 miles (16 km) into the Finnish defences.
-One day later, the 23rd Army went over to the offensive on the right, and on 13 June the Soviet forces reached the second 'VT-Line'.
+On 9 June the Soviet air forces made heavy bombing attacks, and on the following day a very heavy artillery barrage presaged the launch of the offensive as the 21st Army crossed the Sestra river and penetrated 10 miles (16 km) into the Finnish defences.
+One day later, the 23rd Army went over to the offensive on the right, and on 13 June the Soviet forces reached the second 'VT-linj'.
 Here the Finns wrongly inferred that the main weight of the Soviet offensive was in its centre, whereas it was in fact on its left along the coastal road.
 Here, with the support of the III Breakthrough Artillery Corps and armour which the Finns found its hard to counter, the Soviet forces drove an 8-mile (13-km) gap through the Finnish defences on 14 June.
 On 18 June Soviet troops were approaching Viipuri.
 A few days earlier the Finns had called on the Germans to lift their embargo on arms deliveries, and to provide six divisions for the quiet sector in Karelia, so allowing the Finnish formations currently deployed there to be moved toward the Viipuri sector.

-The Germans had no troops to spare for Finland, but Hitler did make available Generalmajor Hero Breusing’s 122nd Division and one brigade of about 30 self-propelled assault guns.
+The Germans had few troops to spare for Finland, but Hitler did make available Generalmajor Hero Breusing’s 122nd Division and one brigade of about 30 self-propelled assault guns.
 Air support by Luftwaffe units was also increased, and a combined air and sea lift was organised to deliver 9,000 Panzerfaust and 5,000 Panzerschreck short-range anti-tank weapons.

 The renewed German involvement also included Joachim Ribbentrop, the foreign minister, who demanded a signed commitment by President Risto Ryti that Finland would not make a separate peace.

 On the front, the Finns had already committed their only armoured division and were starting to move formations from Karelia to the Viipuri sector of the isthmus front.
 The Finns also felt that better co-ordination of the defence could be achieved by a single commander, and Oesch was appointed to supervise the operations of the III Armeijakunta and IV Armeijakunta.
 The fighting was continuous, bitter and, according to the Finns, the more severe of the whole war.
-Although Eversti Jussi Sihvo’s (from 17 June Eversti Kai Savonjousi’s) 10th Divisioona (division), which had borne the brunt of the initial Soviet offensive, had been decimated to the condition of ineffectiveness, the other divisions managed to withdraw in fighting order north of Viipuri, this being attributable, in part at least, to the Soviets' failure to close the narrow land exit of the isthmus.
+Although Eversti Jussi Sihvo’s (from 17 June Eversti Kai Savonjousi’s) 10th Divisioona (division), which had borne the brunt of the initial Soviet offensive, had been decimated to a state of ineffectiveness, the other divisions managed to withdraw in fighting order north of Viipuri, this being attributable, in part at least, to the Soviets' failure to close the narrow land exit of the isthmus.
 Viipuri fell on 20 June, but shortly after this the Soviets halted their offensive on the isthmus front.

 However, on the following day Meretskov launched the next offensive in eastern Karelia against the weakened Finnish positions on the Svir river to the east of Lake Ladoga and to the north of Lake Onega, from which the Finns had already begun to pull back.
-Kenraalimajuri Antero Svensson’s V Armeijakunta had been transferred to the isthmus to help stem Govorov’s offensive, so the rearguard action against the 7th Army on the Svir was carried out by Kenraalimajuri Aarne Blick’s (from 6 July Kenraalimajuri Armas-Eino Martola’s) VI Armeijakunta and Kenraaliluutnantti Paavo Talvela’s Aunuksen Ryhmä ('Olonets' Group), while Kenraalimajuri Einar Mäkinen’s II Armeijakunta defended the area of Velikaya Guba to the north of Lake Onega against the 32nd Army.
+Kenraalimajuri Antero Svensson’s V Armeijakunta had been transferred to the isthmus to help stem Govorov’s offensive, so the rearguard action against the 7th Army on the Svir river was carried out by Kenraalimajuri Aarne Blick’s (from 6 July Kenraalimajuri Armas-Eino Martola’s) VI Armeijakunta and Kenraaliluutnantti Paavo Talvela’s 'Aunuksen' Ryhmä ('Olonets' Group), while Kenraalimajuri Einar Mäkinen’s II Armeijakunta defended the area of Velikaya Guba to the north of Lake Onega against the 32nd Army.